thabets/ReadMeGeneratorReact/README.md

 ## License

-This project is licensed under the following license: (https://opensource.org/licenses/MIT)
+This project is licensed under the following license: MIT, please click on link for how to use https://opensource.org/licenses/MIT

 ## Contact